dgryski/go-perfbook/performance.md

 keep them around than to recompute them.
 If your benchmark data consists of only the same repeated request, your cache will give an inaccurate view of the performance.

+Program tuning used to be an art form, but then compilers got better.
+So now it turns out that compilers can optimize straight-forward code better than complicated code.
+The Go compiler still has a long way to go to match gcc and clang, but it does mean that you need to be careful when tuning and especially when upgrading that your code doesn't become "worse".
+There are definitely cases where tweaks to work around the lack of a particular compiler optimization became slower once the compiler was improved.

+If you are working around a specific runtime or compiler code generation issue, always document your change with a link to the upstream issue.
+This will allow you to quickly revisit your optimization once the bug is fixed.

+Fight the temptation to cargo cult folklore-based "performance tips".

+Iterative program improvements:
+  - ensure progress at each step
+  - but frequently one improvement will enable others
+  - which means you need to keep looking at the entire picture

+program tuning:
+   if possible, keep the old implementation around for testing if not possible, generate sufficient golden test cases to compare output exploit a mathematical identity: https://go-review.googlesource.com/c/go/+/85477 just clearing the parts you used, rather than an entire array best done in tiny steps, a few statements at a time moving from floating point math to integer math or mandelbrot removing sqrt, or lttb removing abs cheap checks before more expensive checks:
+    e.g., strcmp before regexp, (q.v., bloom filter before query)

 Profile regularly to ensure the track the performance characteristics of your system and be prepared to re-optimize as your traffic changes.
 Know the